 - The first Saturday of October is a day dedicated to children’s poetry.
-On this day children will learn to experience poetry in fun way.
-Children will recite poems written all by themselves.
-Listeners can be family, friends, schoolmates, teachers or anyone else.
-And all this is done next to a big fire, lantern or candles.
-How fun is that?
+On this day, children learn and experience poetry in a fun way.

-- Build a fire, light lanterns or candles (optional).
-Feel free to choose another theme to replace or improvise the idea of fire, light, lanterns or candles, etc. to suit the local community.
+- Feel free to choose another theme to replace or improvise the idea of the given theme to suit the local community.

-- Gather the ones you wish to hear your poem by the fire or lanterns, or other as chosen theme.
+- Gather the ones you wish to listen to the poem.

 - Recite your poem.

-- Give the poem to any listener you wish to keep as memory.
+- Give the poem to any listener you wish to keep as a memory.

 - Poems are fun!

-- Share or tag us in your posts, photos and videos on Facebook or Instagram.
+- Share or tag us in your posts, photos, and videos on our social media platform.

 - Need more help with planning?
 Read this document.